 - HDMI Cable

 For the best experience we recommend using a computer with the following specs:

-- Operating System: Windows 10 64-bit (The Large Looking Glass only works with graphics cards that are able to output 3840 x 2160 or above)
+- Operating System: Windows 10 64-bit (A MacBook Pro Core i5 will work with your Looking Glass but a PC with a dedicated graphics card will perform better.
+The Looking Glass only works with graphic cards that are able to output 2560 x 1600 or above.)

 - CPU: Equivalent to Intel Core i5 or above

 - Graphics Card: Equivalent to NVIDIA GeForce GTX 1060 or above